abrennec/sose20_cc2/02_ofApp/assignments/readme.md

 # Assignments

+_Meaningful_ bullet points are sufficient to answer the questions.

-## 1 Creative Coding
+### 1 Creative Coding | 2 pts

+- What does creative coding mean to you?
+- What kind of Art pieces does really appeal to you?
+Pick one piece and share it with the group through the Wiki at the [Art-Pieces Page](https://github.com/ctechfilmuniversity/lecture_creative_coding_2/wiki/Art-Pieces)

-Zach Lieberman is one of the creators and developers of openFrameworks.
+Here is also some inspiration: Zach Lieberman is one of the creators and developers of openFrameworks.
 He works as an artist, developer, educator and posts new sketches on his Instagram on a regular basis.

-Check out [this talk](https://www.youtube.com/watch?v=xx1eeoo_xnY) of Zach Lieberman on the creative career of the future and creative coding.
+Check out [this talk](https://www.youtube.com/watch?v=xx1eeoo_xnY) of Zach Lieberman to learn more about his work.

 <!-- - [Interview with Zach Lieberman](https://www.theverge.com/2019/5/10/18564182/zach-lieberman-interactive-art-animation-movement-openframeworks-art-club)
 - [Talk of Zach Lieberman](https://www.youtube.com/watch?v=bmztlO9_Wvo) -->

-- How do you relate to the Art works presented?
-- What kind of Art pieces does really appeal to you?
-Pick one piece and share it with the group.
-- What does creative coding mean for you?

-## 2 Practical Exercises
+### 2 Interface & Implementation | 2 pt

+In the script, you learned about software interface and implementation details.
+Explain briefly what is meant by each of the terms and how they relate to the concepts of  *declaration* and *definition*.

-### 2.1 | max.
-5 pts
+### 3 ProjectGenerator | 2 pt

+What is the openFrameworks ProjectGenerator and how does it relate to the openFrameworks folder structure and the build process?

-### 2.2 | max.
-15 pts
+### 4 Sine Waves | 4 pts

-- sine wave examples
-- move something around
+Check out the code folder in the repository.
+Inside of it, you'll find openFramworks apps by Zach Liebermann from one of his classes.

+- Build and run the examples, create the project files with the help of the ProjectGenerator.
+Review and understand the code.
+  - What is ofGetElapsedTimef() function doing?
+  - What is ofMap(..) function doing?
+- Pick at least one of the examples that appeals to you most and change it to your liking.
+Try some of these modifications:
+  - Work with changes of timing and size.
+  - Change the sin functions.
+  - Add color to the piece and use the sin function to change the color values.
+  - Mix ideas from the examples.
+- Add interaction
-- get used to the documentation
+  - Use ofGetMouseX() and / or ofGetMouseY() to integrate mouse feedback into the piece.

+### 5 Bonus | 5 pts

+This is an advanced exercise if you feel bored with the rest.
+Integrate all the different sine wave visualizations from 2.2 into one ofApp.
+- Create a drawing function for each visualization.
-- find out about a function inside of the code
+- Make use of ofKeyPressed(..) to switch between the visualizations.
+- *Hint:* In order to evaluate which drawing function you select, you need to add a **member variable** to the ofApp class.